-- Letter of application (in Estonian, Russian, or English) with the author’s name (also pen name), date of birth, work place, home and work place address and telephone numbers, fax and e-mail address (if available).
+- Letter of application (in Estonian, Russian, or English) with the author’s name (also pen name), date of birth, work place, home and work place address and telephone numbers, e-mail address.

 - List of author’s earlier publications, including translated works (in Estonian, Russian, or English).

 The jury will be reviewing works submitted to the contest once a year.

 Application deadline: 1st September.
 The required works and documents should be submitted to the Council of the Kindred Peoples’ Programme:

 Department of Finno-Ugric Studies, Ülikooli 18, Tartu 50090, Estonia

 Letters of recommendation, the application form, and a list of publications should be e-mailed, if possible: e-mail address firstname.lastname@example.org or sent as fax: fax numbers +372 7 375 222 or +372 7 376 216.

 All the required documents should be sent in computer- or type-writing.

 For additional information phone or write to Arvo Valton: tel. +372 6013074; mob. tel. +372 5110794, e-mail: email@example.com